18F/uswds-jekyll/pages/training/overview.md

 ## Workshops

 SCINet also sponsors online and in-person workshops on specific topics.
-A list of those topics and links to workshop materials can be [found here](https://scinet.usda.gov/opportunities/events).
+Visit the [upcoming](https://scinet.usda.gov/opportunities/events) or [training archive](https://scinet.usda.gov/training-archive/) pages for more information.

 ## The bioinformatics workbook